 The entry requirements for these degree courses vary depending on the subject and the university.
-However, the normal minimum requirements are 4-5 Highers plus some subjects at Standard grade or National 5.
+However, the normal minimum requirements are 4-5 Highers plus some subjects at National 5.
 Maths and science subjects are recommended at Higher.

 You should have at least reading knowledge of French or German or both.
 These are the two other official languages used in the EPO.
 You will be able to improve your language skills on-the-job as part of your training.

 It helps if you are interested in law.

 There are relatively few vacancies and there is a lot of competition for jobs.

 Most jobs are with the UK-IPO in Newport, South Wales, with a few posts in London.
 Jobs are advertised on the UK-IPO website (www.ipo.gov.uk) or the Civil Service Recruitment website (www.civilservice.gov.uk).

 The EPO publishes vacancies in the jobs section of their website (www.epo.org/).

 analytical and able to evaluate complex information

 able to write technical descriptions in precise legal terms